 Let’s consider some random phone numbers for formatting them.
-We have phone numbers which have a length of 10 characters, as shown below.
+We have phone numbers that have a length of 10 characters, as shown below.

-Now for formatting phone numbers in excel first select phone numbers then go to Home menu and click on Format as shown below.
-Once we click on Format, we will get a drop down list, from where we will select Format Cells which is located at bottom of the list as shown below screenshot.
+Now for formatting phone numbers in excel, first select phone numbers, then go to the Home menu and click on Format as shown below.
+Once we click on Format, we will get a drop-down list, from where we will select Format Cells which is located at the bottom of the list as shown below screenshot.

-Once we click on Format cells, we will get a dialog box which contains different functions related to formatting a cell like Number, Alignment, Font, Border, Fill and Protection.
+Once we click on Format cells, we will get a dialog box that contains different functions related to formatting a cell-like Number, Alignment, Font, Border, Fill, and Protection.

-As our task is to format the phone numbers, we will go in Number tab and select Custom option as circled in below screenshot.
+As our task is to format the phone numbers, we will go into the Number tab and select the Custom option as circled in the below screenshot.

-As we can see and check by scrolling up and down Type box, that there is no predefined format of phone numbers available.
+As we can see and check by scrolling up and down the Type box, there is no predefined phone number format available.
 So for customizing the phone numbers, delete the already filled numbers or text and enter your own format.
-As here, we deleted the word General from the type section and added “+91” as country code of India followed by “-” and then 10 zeroes which are the standard 10 digit numbers.
+As here, we deleted the word General from the type section and added “+91” as the country code of India, followed by “-” and then 10 zeroes which are the standard 10 digit numbers.

-Once we do that, we will see that one of the selected cells with phone number, we will also get “+91-” added just above to the formatted structure as a sample.
-Then click on OK as shown below.
+Once we do that, we will see that one of the selected cells with a phone number will also get “+91-” added just above to the formatted structure as a sample.
+Then click on OK, as shown below.

-Once we click on OK, we will see the selected cells will get formatted as per the type which we have fixed in Format cell box as shown below screenshot.
+Once we click on OK, we will see the selected cells will get formatted according to the type we have fixed in the Format cell box, as shown below screenshot.

-Once we have formatted some test phone numbers, we can format any of the cell containing phone numbers with the same format.
+Once we have formatted some test phone numbers, we can format any of the cell containing phone numbers in the same format.